jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 This section is about the "default" argument configuration of verbs, i.e. without any change on valence, like passivization, and typical verb clauses the predicates of which are (ordinary) verbs.
 We discuss the vP layer in this section.

+## Argument label, S, O and A

+The labels S, O, A, etc. used here are coarse-grained and are not simple aliases of generative concepts.
+They are coarse-grained so that they can immediately influence syntax, but they themselves do not directly indicate any surface syntactic structure.
+O may behave like SpecTP in an ergative language (disagreement between syntax and semantics, and maybe morphology and semantics as well), or just morphologically marked like S (disagreement between semantics and morphology).
+The definition of these labels, however, are related to the syntactic derivation of a sentence.
+(See the discussion around Sec.
+3.3 (6-7) of BLT)
+So we'd better think of these labels as phenomenological concepts.

+The definition of these labels in active sentences is
+- A means something with a closer meaning to "agent",
+- while O means something with a closer meaning to "theme".

+If we believe ergativity only comes from a different strategy to promote an argument to SpecTP and the inner light verb shell is the same, then the S, O, A labels are just aliases of specifiers of light verbs, with A being the "external" argument (SpecvP) when there are two core argument being present and O being the internal one, and S marking the argument when there is only one.

+In passive sentences, it is consistent to

 ## Argument number and transitivity

 A clause with a verb as its predicate has some possible structures (here we only list the core arguments):